Banned Books Due To Social Media And Internet Censorship

 Then, unless you are a celebrity or a president, don’t expect to be able to escalate your complaint to a human.

-The first point to make is that every site you use has different rules.
+The first point is that every site you use has different rules.

-If your book is published on Amazon, don’t think that Apple will necessarily accept to publish your book.
+If you publish your book with Amazon, don’t think Apple will necessarily agree to publish it.
 I have had this happen on two occasions.

-Amazon can and does remove or ban books from the Amazon Store if it thinks it recognises behaviour or content that is contrary to its policies.
-Think here also about book reviews that are removed without reason or warning.
+Amazon can and does remove or ban books from the Amazon Store if it thinks it recognizes behavior or content that is contrary to its policies.

-You might have no problem with posting a racy post on Twitter, but Google+ or Facebook may filter or block a similar post.
+You might have no problem posting a racy post on Twitter, but Linkedin or Facebook may filter or block a similar post.

-Facebook might allow you to add a post with a reference to your book about guns, shooting and a killing that sets the scene for your detective story.
+Facebook might allow you to add a post with reference to your book about guns, shootings, and murder that sets the scene for your detective story.
 But Twitter may not.

-Some sites will give you an adequate warning if you break the rules, while others may close your account without notice.
+Some sites will give you an adequate warning if you break the rules.
+But others may close your account without notice.